AudienseCo/haiku/views/markdown/icons.md

 In case your icon is integrated with text you can use the class `.icon-text` which will give you a sizing and alignment proportional to the text in which is integrated.

+You can use the `.spin` class to make any icon spin.

 ## Adding a new shape

 To add a new shape you just have to copy the svg source file at `/assets/svg` with the name you want, for example `bubble.svg`.
 Then run `grunt svg` from the command line to update the sprite map located at `/public` folder.
 Now you can reference the shape with `#icon-name` in the `use` tag.
 In the `bubble.svg` example it would be `#icon-bubble`.